51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 DataUpdate is a complex process with many options.
 - check that the options cannot be set inconsistently
 - check that the callbacks are fired on update completion successfully
-- check that engine refresh is triggered on file update if configured
+- check that Engine refresh is triggered on file update if configured
 - check that programmatic update works correctly and resets remote update properly
 - check that remote update triggers correctly and resets correctly in the event of both successful and unsuccessful download, with various failure scenarios such as HTTP timeout, HTTP 429, 400, MD5 check failure etc.
-- check that engine refreshes with correct data and that any data associated with earlier copy is freed correctly
+- check that Engine refreshes with correct data and that any data associated with earlier copy is freed correctly
 - carry out a repeated refresh test to look for memory leaks